jhyche80-jpg/IpTracker-/README.md

 2. I created a class called Location that will get feched by the Api and asign values to it.
 -  I also made another doccument that will help with a function and help me find the state !
 I streamlined it by finding a website and copy and pasting the template 50+ times and then filled it in line by line.
 -  I made a function that will loop through the whole of the zipranes and find where the number is between and added notes just for  people who are wondering why i have more than 50!
-3. I made the fetch function  in another js file.
+3. I made the fetch function  in another function and made a simple error message until i make the next doccument
+4. I made a document to take the specific type of error.
+5. I put I started on the main js file to fet the data and store the data into a let  variable .
+6.
 ## Troubleshooting
     Ask: “What should happen right now?”
     Ask: “What’s actually happening?”